 When it comes to networks, those managed by organizations have especially sensitive data stored within their endpoints and network shares.
 One of the ways to effectively manage port security on a large scale is to enforce policies through port control software that can automatically filter device connection traffic for all managed computers within your enterprise.
 Port security solutions ensure that only the devices that are verified as belonging to trusted users are allowed access.

 Ports, being ubiquitous among networks, are one of the easiest entry points in a computer.
 They are a direct avenue to a computer’s internal circuitry.
-If exploited by malicious users or inadvertently mishandled by negligent ones, ports can pave the way for hardware-level attacks.
+If exploited by malicious users or inadvertently mishandled by negligent ones, ports can pave the way for hardware-level attacks like BadUSB attacks.

 Another risk with unsecured ports is that they facilitate connections between the computer and external hardware assets.
 Sometimes these external devices are shared amongst other computers in the immediate vicinity such as a designated printer or scanner.
 Thus, to some degree, interconnectivity between different computers in the network can be established through ports.
 Attackers can leverage this loophole by exploiting an entry point in one computer and gradually infiltrating other endpoints.